soma00333/profile/docs/work_experience/index.md

       <td>enechain</td>
       <td>
         <ul>
           <li><strong>EN1</strong>.
-I developed a generator tool for Kubernetes manifests and Terraform configurations, which reduced deployment time by 90%.</li>
+I developed a generator tool for Kubernetes manifests and Terraform configurations for microservices, which reduced initial deployment time by 90%.</li>
           <li><strong>EN2</strong>.
-I built a local development system using Telepresence, which improved local development speed by 15%.</li>
+I set up a local development environment by deploying Telepresence to the Kubernetes cluster, which accelerated local development for highly dependent microservices.</li>
         </ul>
       </td>
     </tr>